odygrd/quill/docs/timestamp_types.rst

 Due to the usage of different types of queues, it is possible in rare cases for the timestamp to be recorded but not immediately processed.
 For example, the caller thread might block (if a blocking queue is used) or take some time to reallocate a new non-blocking queue.

-To mitigate this, there is a configurable :cpp:member:`quill::BackendOptions::log_timestamp_ordering_grace_period` option.
+To mitigate this, there is a configurable :cpp:member:`BackendOptions::log_timestamp_ordering_grace_period` option.
 This option delays the reading of timestamps by the backend for a few milliseconds, providing additional time for the frontend to push the messages.

 Timestamp Methods